 They tell a straightforward tale of how Biblical Israel took over Canaan, the promised land.
 They explain the importance of the judges in this history.

-They describe the period of the united monarchy.
+They describe the period of the United Monarchy.
 They discuss the division into the northern kingdom of Israel and the southern kingdom of Judah.
 They cover the Babylonian captivity that followed.

 The Historical Context of Chapter Divisions